civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Immigration and Refugee Protection Act

-### Section 139
+### Section 160

 Subsection 150.1(1) of the `Immigration and Refugee Protection Act` is amended by striking out "and" at the end of paragraph (d), by adding "and" at the end of paragraph (e) and by adding the following after paragraph (e):

-the disclosure of information collected for the purposes of this Act to federal departments and agencies for the purposes of cooperation, where such disclosure would be made under a written agreement or arrangement that defines the elements of personal information, the purpose for disclosure, any limits on secondary use and onward transfer of personal information, and other relevant details.
+the disclosure of information collected for the purposes of this Act to federal departments and agencies for the purposes of cooperation.

 ## Customs Act